hashicorp/terraform-provider-azurerm/website/docs/r/lighthouse_definition.html.markdown

 ---

-A `approver` block supports the following:
+An `approver` block supports the following:

 * `principal_id` - (Required) The Principal ID of the Azure Active Directory principal for the approver.